-I am wondering what makes college writing different than the writing I’ve done up to this point.
+What makes college writing different than the writing I’ve done up to this point?

 Incoming college students understandably have questions and concerns related to the kinds of work and the quality of work that will be expected of them.
 Specifically with writing, some wonder about the kinds of assignments they’ll do and whether they will be able to do well on those assignments.
 If these are your concerns, consider some of the following advice:

 - You may have heard that you’ll do “academic writing” in college.
 While “academic writing” means different things to different people, what professors often mean when they use the term is writing that involves some kind of analysis or reflection.
 Whether it is a research paper, lab report, personal essay, or multimedia project, or some other kind of assignment, professors are usually expecting more than simply reporting of information.
 Instead there will usually be some expectation that you provide analysis or reflection that explains why things happened as they did.
 Offering reasons for your thoughts - or answering the “why” questions -- is a central concern of much writing at the university level.